|

 Fighters ducking fighters….and getting away with ducking and being

-able to fight lamer than lame opponents---AND defrauding the public by
+able to fight lamer than lame opponents---AND defrauding the public

-cases is far from the truth.
+many cases is far from the truth.
+[Written in 2003]

 |